 Table of Contents

-If we look at some of the best stats, HackerRank in 2018 stated that Python is among the top three most popular language in financial services.
-Even in 2020, the situation has not changed much as the language evolved to bring new features in the world of block chain, fintech, and research and software development.
+If we look at some of the best stats, HackerRank in 2018 stated that Python is among the top three most popular languages in financial services.
+Even in 2020, the situation has not changed much as the language evolved to bring new features in the world of blockchain, fintech, and research and software development.

 Lee Waite, the CEO of Citigroup spoke in an interview: